qiboteam/qibo-cloud-backends/doc/source/tutorials.rst

    from braket.devices import Devices, LocalSimulator from qibo_cloud_backend.braket_client import BraketClientBackend

-The qubit connectivity on the IQM Garnet device can be drawn using networkx as follows.
+The qubit connectivity on the IQM Garnet device can be visualised using networkx.
 We will also extract the device's native gates.

 .. code-block:: python